archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 CMD ["bash"]
 ```

-Please, note that the `FROM` command specifies the base image for your Docker image.
-In this case, we are using an nvidia image with CUDA and cuDNN pre-installed (in order to properly access the GPUs).
+The `FROM` command specifies the base image for your Docker image.
+In this case, we are using an Nvidia image with CUDA and cuDNN pre-installed (in order to properly access the GPUs).
 You may use a different base
 image, depending on your requirements.
-For example, if you need to use TensorFlow, you can use the `tensorflow/tensorflow:latest-gpu` image, which comes with also tensorflow pre-installed.
+For example, if you need to use TensorFlow, you can use the `tensorflow/tensorflow:latest-gpu` image, which comes also with the latest version of tensorflow pre-installed.

 If you plan to run Jupyter notebooks or OpenCV, you can decomment the related lines.

-If you need to install further apt packages, you can do so adding the following line before installing the python dependencies:
+If you need to install further apt packages, you can do so adding the following command before line `35`:
 ```dockerfile
 RUN apt install -y <apt packages>
 ```

 ### Requirements

 Inside the `requirements.txt` file, list all the Python packages and dependencies required for your experiment.
 Each package should be on a separate line, following the format `package_name==version`.
-The version is optional but strongly recommended for future replicability.
+The version is optional but <ins>strongly recommended</ins> for future replicability.

-For example, if you work in PyTorch your `requirements.txt` file might look like this:
+If you work with PyTorch, your `requirements.txt` file might look like this:

 ```text
 numpy==1.26.1